fhs/ZipFile.jl/doc/index.rst

 .. function::  read(f::ReadableFile, ::Type{Uint8})

-Read a byte from f.
+Read and return a byte from f.
 Throws EOFError if there is no more byte to read.

 Function eof
 ------------
 .. function::  eof(f::ReadableFile)

-Reaturn true if and only if we have reached the end of file f.
+Returns true if and only if we have reached the end of file f.

 Function addfile
 ----------------